Sudarshan-Gowda/Spring-Mvc-Gmail-Integration/README.md

 # Steps to integrate your Application with Gmail

-`Step 1` : Dowmload this repository & do maven import.
-`Step 2` : Give ur `client id` & `client secret` (which is created in developer side) in LoginController.Java.
+`Step 1` : Dowmload this repository & do maven import.         <br>                                                                     `Step 2` : Give ur `client id` & `client secret` (which is created in developer side) in LoginController.Java.<br>
 `Step3 ` : Add the server and Run this Application.
-Once the project is successfully deployed you will be redirected to login page with               Facebook Icon.                                                                                                             `Step4 ` : Once you Clicked on the Gmail Icon, you will be redirected to Gmail Login Page.
-Enter your Gmail account    credential
-          or any Gmail account credential.
+Once the project is successfully deployed you will be redirected to login page with Facebook Icon.   <br>
+`Step4 ` : Once you Clicked on the Gmail Icon, you will be redirected to Gmail Login Page.
+Enter your Gmail account credential or any Gmail account credential.
 If the credential is valid you will be redicted to welcome page with logged-in User details like `First Name` , `Last Name`, `Email Address`, etc..

 # Steps to create Credential(tokens) in Gmail developer Site.